Eschatologue/CM_wiki/docs/class/paladin/oathless.md

 *You use self-serving power to become a grey shade of the righteous Paladin you could have been.*

 As a **:rsc-b: Bonus Action**{ .rsc }, you gain the following benefits for 1 minute.
-Once you use this feature, you can't use it again until you finish a Long Rest.
+Once you use this feature, you can't use it again until you finish a **:rest-long: Long Rest**.
 You can also restore your use of it by expending a level 5 spell slot (no action required).

 ***Cunning Escape.*** You can take the Dash or Hide action as a  **:rsc-b: Bonus Action**{ .rsc }.